-The following tips may help prevent burns
+The following tips may help prevent burns to the eye:

 WebMD Medical Reference from Healthwise

 This information is not intended to replace the advice of a doctor.

 Healthwise disclaims any liability for the decisions you make based on this